 12. Explore The CISA CDs And eLearning Material

 Although a portion of the CISA syllabus calls for rote memorization, acquiring a degree of proficiency and fluency with IT Security means gaining a thorough understanding of the exam’s various subject matter areas.
 Presented in an easy-to-assimilate, storyboard format, ISACA’s training material is available on CD from the ISACA online store.
 We recommend that candidates also look to acquire previous years’ CISA CDs, as well as the mock-exam generator that is shipped with CDs.

 13. CISA Certification Training Courses

-Many accredited organizations offer CISA certification training courses online and in-house.
-Enrolment and participation in a well-structured and comprehensive training course is highly recommended: when done right, a training course entails classroom discussions, interactions with other experienced Security professionals from across the globe, and significant knowledge-transfer –invaluable stepping stones to a CISA aspirant’s success on the exam!
+Many accredited organizations offer CISA certification training courses online and in-person.
+Enrollment and participation in a well-structured and comprehensive training course is highly recommended.

 As the world’s leading professional certification training provider, Simplilearn has a network is a leading training organization that offers CISA certification training via a unique blended model approach that includes CISA classroom and CISA online training courses.